playingoDEERUX/growbrewproxy/README.md

 - Multiselection of players, seeing invisible mods in Player Manager
 - Modified Dialog sender
 - Tile-o-meter
+- able to send custom states etc. already (Super Speed and Mod Noclip so far)
 - Can ignore set back packet when using speed hack (must be selected in "Internal Extra") tab
 - Print all variant list functions sent by server.
 - AAP bypass no infos, only password and growid.
 (SPOOF YOUR MAC TO 02:00:00:00:00:00 (it has ":00" missing so add that before clicking change mac button) (EDIT: used ios platform id, since it got patched it uses android platform id now)